-- What they are: The S&P 500 and MSCI World are two of the most widely used stock indexes for passive investing.
-Around 65% of what’s in the S&P 500 is also in the MSCI World.
-They’re both bellwethers for the Western world economy and have been performing well over the past decades.
-You can invest in these indexes through an index, mutual, or exchange-traded fund that owns the underlying stocks.
+- What they are: The S&P 500 and MSCI World are two of the most popular stock indexes for passive and “Boglehead” investing.
+The S&P 500 is specific to the U.S. stock market, while the MSCI World covers developed markets.
+You can invest in these indexes through a mutual fund or exchange-traded fund (ETF) that copies and owns the underlying stocks.
+European investors seem to prefer World indexes, while Americans prefer their own market.2

-- The American index: The S&P 500 is the classic U.S.-only index comprising 503 large-cap stocks traded representing all major sectors of the U.S. economy.
-It’s regarded as a financial barometer to indicate the relative strength or weakness of the larger U.S. economy.
-The advantage of investing in the S&P 500 is that the U.S. has historically been home to the world’s largest, most liquid, and successful financial markets and the world’s only reserve currency.
+- The S&P 500 index: The S&P 500 comprises 503 large-cap stocks from all major sectors of the U.S. economy.
+It’s the world’s most tracked index, with over USD 15 trillion tied to it.3 Investing in the S&P 500 brings the benefit that the U.S. is home to the world’s largest and most successful companies and the world’s only reserve currency.

 Do you need global diversification?